LeBron James breaks NBA's all-time scoring record, surpassing Kareem Abdul-Jabbar - KTVZ

 King James is now the king of NBA scoring.

-LeBron James on Tuesday became the association’s all-time leading scorer in the Los Angeles Lakers’ game against the visiting Oklahoma City Thunder, surpassing the record that six-time NBA MVP Kareem Abdul-Jabbar had held for 39 years.
+LeBron James became the association’s all-time leading scorer in the Los Angeles Lakers’ game against the visiting Oklahoma City Thunder on Tuesday, surpassing the record that six-time NBA MVP Kareem Abdul-Jabbar had held for 39 years.

-Needing 36 points to break the mark entering the game, James got the last two with a fadeaway jumper from the left elbow with 10.9 seconds left in the third quarter, cutting the Thunder’s lead to 104-99 and sending a supercharged crowd at Los Angeles’ Crypto.com Arena into a frenzy.
+With 10.9 seconds left in the third quarter, James sank a stepback jumper from the left elbow — scoring his 36th point of the game and 38,388th of his career.
+He stretched his arms in celebration as the supercharged crowd at Los Angeles’ Crypto.com Arena went into a frenzy.

-James stretched his arms in celebration, and officials paused the game for minutes to honor him on the court, where his mother, wife and children met and embraced him.

 “I just want to say thank you to the Laker faithful.
-You guys are one of a kind,” James said into a microphone before asking the crowd to honor Abdul-Jabbar with a standing ovation.
+You guys are one of a kind,” James said into a microphone.

 He asked the crowd to give Kareem a standing ovation.